Blue moon to light up sky ahead of Easter

 "Jupiter is very bright.
 It’s brighter than any object in the sky except for Venus, so you’ll have no trouble spotting it after it ascends over your eastern horizon within an hour or so after midnight," EarthSky.org reported at the time.
 "Red Mars and golden Saturn are much fainter, and they won’t rise until closer to the dawn."

-Unlike those three planets, Venus and Mercury was easy to spot right after sunset between March 18 and March 20.
+Venus and Mercury were easy to spot right after sunset between March 18 and March 20.

 "Venus will act as your guide to Mercury, because it’s about 12 times brighter than Mercury now," EarthSky.org explained.
 "These two worlds are now very near each other on the sky’s dome."